Stability conditions and moduli spaces on the Kuznetsov component of cubic fivefolds: The moduli of planes

-As a corollary, we give a new proof of a classical result \cite[\S 2.2.2]{IM08} which relates the Fano surface $\FFF_2(Y)$ to the Fano variety of lines on a hyperplane section of $Y$.
+As a corollary, we give a new proof of a classical result \cite[\S 2.2.2]{IM08} which relates the Fano surface $\cF_2(Y)$ to the Fano variety of lines on a hyperplane section of $Y$.

-\begin{definition} Let $X$ be a general cubic 4-fold not containing a plane, and $Y$ a general cubic 5-fold containing $X$ as a hyperplane section.
+\begin{definition} Let $X$ be a general cubic 4-fold not containing a plane, and let $Y$ be a general cubic 5-fold containing $X$ as a hyperplane section.
 Let $i\colon X \hookrightarrow Y$ denote the inclusion.
 For any plane $\varPi \subset Y$, $\ell \coloneqq X \cap \varPi$ is a line in $X$.
-It is known that the Fano variety $\FFF_1(X)$ of lines on $X$ is a smooth projective hyper-K\"ahler manifold of dimension $4$.
-Therefore we have a map:
+It is known that the Fano variety $\cF_1(X)$ of lines on $X$ is a smooth projective hyper-K\"ahler manifold of dimension $4$.
+This gives a map:

 \end{definition}